STATRAPID: the method of Rapid Pile Load Testing

 Pile Load Testing

 Allnamics is all about pile testing.
-With a wide range of testing techniques, Allnamics is capable to test any pile for its integrity, bearing capacity and stiffness.
-Being one of the pioneers in this field of pile testing, Allnamics founders, have contributed major knowledge to pile testing nowadays.
-Either Static, Dynamic or Rapid Load Testing.
+With a wide range of testing techniques, Allnamics can test any pile for its integrity, bearing capacity, and stiffness.
+Being one of the pioneers in this field of pile testing, Allnamics founders have contributed significant knowledge to pile testing.
+Either Static, Dynamic, or Rapid Load Testing.
 The latter is one of the innovations of Allnamics founders for pile testing.
-In 1990 the Statnamic method has been developed.
+In 1990 the Statnamic method was developed.
 Later followed by an alternative Rapid Load Testing: the StatRapid Load Test.
 That brings the total of testing techniques for bearing capacity to:

 - StatRapid Load Testing